 Voluntary Benefits Filling the Gaps

 There is a reason why voluntary benefits, and specifically certain voluntary benefits, continue to grow in popularity.
 They provide a much needed solution to the problems of the un- and underinsured, while also offering employees a way to meet their individual needs.
 A 2019/2020Voluntary Benefits and Emerging Trends survey found that 79 percent of employers are expanding or enhancing their voluntary benefits portfolio.
 Among the most popular of the voluntary healthcare related benefits are accident coverage, critical illness insurance and hospital indemnity plans.
-Employees view these insurance plans as a way to supplement their employer-sponsored health insurance, gain more competitive rates, and customize the additional protection they need based on their life stage, family circumstances, overall health, etc. For employers, offering a comprehensive suite of voluntary benefits—both healthcare-related (e.g., the aforementioned accident, critical illness, hospital indemnity plans, and cancer, short- and long-term disability, dental, vision, etc.), financial protection (i.e., term life insurance), and quality of life offerings (e.g., identity theft, legal services, student loan debt, pet insurance, gym memberships, etc.) helps them attract and retain employees while shifting benefit costs to their workforce.
+Employees view these insurance plans as a way to supplement their employer-sponsored health insurance, gain more competitive rates, and customize the additional protection they need based on their life stage, family circumstances, overall health, etc. For employers, offering a comprehensive suite of voluntary benefits—both healthcare-related (e.g., the aforementioned accident, critical illness, hospital indemnity plans, and cancer, short- and long-term disability, dental, vision, etc.), financial protection (i.e., term life insurance), and quality of life offerings (e.g., identity theft, legal services, personal loan debt, pet insurance, gym memberships, etc.) helps them attract and retain employees while shifting benefit costs to their workforce.
 For brokers, helping employers address their un- and underinsured workers’ needs by offering voluntary benefits is a new strategy for building long-term relationships and increasing revenues.

 Leveraging Voluntary Benefits to Help Clients Un- and Underinsured